shopware/shopware/src/Docs/administration/guide--how-to-write-an-administration-module.md

 Data is what drives our components.
 So we made sure, we can provide you with a way to separate the business logic from the component logic, as well as the data logic.

 ### State modules
 In part we're using a global state management with a single state tree.
 The state management is built on top of [`VueX`](https://vuex.vuejs.org/en/).
 The main benefit of VueX is that we are having only one point of truth - the state module.
 No other part of the application is allowed to alter states.
-A global state management comes in handy when we are dealing with multiple components that simultanously access the same data.
+A global state management comes in handy when we are dealing with multiple components that simultaneously access the same data.
 For example, the product detail page is separated into multiple components and pages.
 Consequently every component and page can access the data without having to re-request it.

 State modules are registered using the third-party developer interface.
 These modules are separated in three main parts - an initial state for the module, actions and mutations.